Presence (2024 film)

 Presence is a 2024 American supernatural thriller drama film directed by Steven Soderbergh and written by David Koepp.
-It stars Lucy Liu, Chris Sullivan, Callina Liang, Eddy Maday, West Mulholland, and Julia Fox.
+Starring Lucy Liu, Chris Sullivan, Callina Liang, Eddy Maday, West Mulholland, and Julia Fox, the film follows a family that moves into a new house, where a mysterious presence haunts the place.

 Presence premiered at the Sundance Film Festival on January 19, 2024.
 It was released in U.S. theaters by Neon on January 24, 2025.
 The film has grossed $11.1 million on a $2 million production budget, and received positive reviews from critics.

 Plot

 An unseen Presence roams through a dark, empty suburban house.
-(Note: Depicted in first-person, from the viewer's point of view) A realtor, Cece, shows the house to the Payne family: Rebekah, her husband Chris, and their teenage children, Tyler and Chloe.
+(Note: Depicted in first-person, from the viewer's point of view) A realtor, Cece, shows the house to Rebekah and Chris Payne, and their teenage children, Tyler and Chloe.
 Rebekah and Chris discuss the move and its implications for Tyler, who will flourish on the new school's swim team, and Chloe, who is emotionally vulnerable after a traumatic event.
 Chloe explores the house as the Presence follows her.

 A work crew renovate the house, and some of the crew's members seem to sense the Presence.
 After the Paynes move in, Rebekah has a phone conversation implying she may be involved in white-collar crime.
 She later shares this with Tyler, justifying her actions.
-Chloe is crying in her room when she senses the Presence and calls out "Nadia?".
+Chloe is crying in her room when she senses the Presence and calls out the name of her recently deceased friend, Nadia.

-Chris and Rebekah argue about Chloe's recently deceased friend, Nadia.
-Chris expresses concern, while Rebekah remains distant.
+Chris expresses concern for Chloe, while Rebekah remains distant.
 Tyler's new friend Ryan comes over, and Tyler introduces him to Chloe.
 Ryan, who steals and abuses drugs from his pharmacist father, and Tyler talk about obtaining drugs for a party.
 The Presence closes Chloe's door, shielding her from the interaction.
 Tension grows in the family as Rebekah continues showing favoritism to Tyler over Chloe, upsetting Chris.
 He consults a lawyer friend about whether legal separation would shield someone from liability if their spouse committed a crime.

 Chloe and Ryan grow closer.
 They use drugs and talk in her room.
-Chloe opens up about the deaths of Nadia and another girl she knew, and her grief, while Ryan shares his lifelong struggle with control.
+Chloe discusses her grief over Nadia and another girl she knew, while Ryan shares his lifelong struggle with control.
 They begin to kiss, but the Presence interrupts by knocking down a shelf.
 At dinner, Chloe reveals that she has been sensing the Presence.
 Tyler mocks her, leading to a heated argument.
-Tyler tries to manipulate Chris by claiming he always takes Chloe's side and questioning her grip on reality, but Chris defends her.
+Tyler accuses Chris of always taking Chloe's side and questions her grip on reality, but Chris defends her.

-Tyler casually recounts to Rebekah how he and his friends catfished a female classmate to obtain a nude photo.
-Rebekah laughs this off until Chloe angrily interrupts, showing them the photo on her phone and accusing Tyler of leaking it online.
-The Presence wrecks Tyler's room as the whole family looks on.
+Tyler casually recounts to Rebekah that he and his friends catfished a female classmate to obtain a nude photo.
+Rebekah laughs this off until Chloe interrupts, showing them the photo on her phone and accusing Tyler of leaking it online.
+The Presence wrecks Tyler's room as the whole family watches.